 The Centre for Learning Technologies (CLT) develops, promotes and supports the use of learning technologies for learning and teaching at SU.
-We engage in an advisory role with regard to the integration of learning technologies in the curriculum via various modalities.
+We engage in an advisory role with regard to the integration of learning technologies in the curriculum via various modes of provision.
 This role is underpinned by theoretical perspectives and the scholarship of teaching and learning, and takes place in partnership with

 faculties, lecturers and other relevant role players.
-These modalities include blended learning (BL), hybrid learning (HL), and online learning (OL).
+These modes of provision include blended learning (BL), hybrid learning (HL), and online learning (OL).
 In addition to the advisory role provided, several professional learning opportunities,

 consultations are also provided by the CLT.
 Various types of resources are available to assist academic staff in the use of learning technologies in their teaching, learning and assessment practices.